sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/info/study-plan.md

 {{< /hint >}}

 An already valid study plan can be revised in the following A.Y. by submitting a new plan that includes all previously approved courses.

+### How can I submit it?
+Study plans must be submitted using the online study plan submission system called "Percorsi Formativi," accessible from [Infostud](https://www.studenti.uniroma1.it/phoenix/index.html#/corsiLaurea/percorso_formativo).

 #### Late Enrollement (>November 30th)